mishravinay/mishravinay.github.io/README.md

 A SNAP-SHOT :

 I am a 31-years old programmer living in NEW DELHI, India.
 I worked as a “Technical Lead – Product Development & RnD ” at Harman (A Sumsung company).
-Currently, I am pursuing M.Tech in COmputer Science and Engineering (CSE) from Indian Institue of Technology (Indian School Of Mines) Dhanbad [IIT-ISM Dhanbad].
-I have done Masters in Computer Applications (MCA) with honors.
-I posses a Bachelor’s degree with Computer Science and Mathematics.
+Currently, I am pursuing M.Tech in Computer Science and Engineering (CSE) from Indian Institue of Technology (Indian School Of Mines) Dhanbad [IIT-ISM Dhanbad].
+I have done Masters in Computer Applications (MCA) with from University of Rajasthan, Jaipur.
+I posses a Bachelor’s degree with Computer Science and Mathematics from Lucnow University, Lucknow.

 Apart of that my hobbies to learn new technologies, mathematics blogs, reading books, writing and post article on my blog.
 In my free time I am writing Hindi Poems and Hindi Stories.